ImpostorKeanu/simple_https_server/README.md

 ### Configuring the Webroot

-If you'd like to have the webroot accessible from the host and not just the container instance, use a [bind mount](https://docs.docker.com/storage/bind-mounts/).
+If you'd like to have the webroot accessible from the host and not just the container instance, use a volume.
 The example makes use of this technique to share from a directory from the `/tmp` folder.

 **NOTE:** The container path to the webroot must be: `/root/webroot`